xyphro/I3CBlaster/README.md

 **Pull requests are very welcome!**

 What about e.g. making a Micropython module out of it? this would add a lot of value and I'd love to see that coming.

+*(Update 3rd November 2024: I started looking into it and it seems very feasible to create a .MPY module which can be imported like a normal python module.
+The difficulty lies into combining the MakeFile based system with the CMAKE based PICO SDK build.
+This will also likely be the case we don't see that many .MPY modules for RP2040.
+A bit more complex Frankenstein approach has to be me made...
+But I'll look into it further).*

 **Feedback very welcome -> See discussion section or for problems: File a ticket in issues section!**